-$^{^{134}}$ See Keyes v.
+141 See Keyes v.
 Gunn, 890 F.3d 232, 235-36 (5th Cir.
 2018).

-135 Smatresk, 73 F.4th at 310.
+142 Smatresk, 73 F.4th at 310.

-Page: 34 Case: 22-50337 Document: 00516940218 Date Filed: 10/23/2023 journalists like him, the ability to enhance a story with "aerial imagery can be the difference between selling a pitch or being denied."
-Plaintiffs' compliance with Chapter 423 is costing them real money.
-Because this ongoing financial injury is fairly traceable to the likelihood of Chapter 423's enforcement, and because an injunction is likely to redress the injury, we hold that Plaintiffs have standing to raise their preemption claim.
-136
+compliance with Chapter 423 is costing them real money.
+Because this ongoing financial injury is fairly traceable to the likelihood of Chapter 423's enforcement, and because an injunction is likely to redress the injury, we hold that Plaintiffs have standing to raise their preemption claim.143

-Nevertheless, Plaintiffs' field-preemption claim fails on the merits.
+Nevertheless, Plaintiffs' preemption claims fail on the merits.

+We start with field preemption.
 "Field preemption occurs when States are precluded from regulating conduct in a field that Congress, acting within its proper authority, has determined must be regulated by its exclusive governance."
-137 "Although the Supreme Court has recognized field-preemption claims, it has indicated that courts should hesitate to infer field preemption unless plaintiffs show that complete ouster of state power including state power to promulgate laws not in conflict with federal laws was the clear and manifest purpose of Congress."
-138 When Congress has not expressly preempted state law, as here, field preemption may still "be inferred from a scheme of federal regulation so pervasive as to make reasonable the inference that Congress left no room for the States to supplement it, or where an Act of Congress touches a field in which the federal interest is so dominant that the federal system will be assumed to preclude enforcement of state laws on the same subject."
-139
+Although the Supreme Court has recognized field-preemption claims, it has indicated that courts should hesitate to infer field preemption unless plaintiffs show that complete ouster of state power including state power to promulgate laws not in conflict with federal laws was the clear and manifest purpose of Congress."
+When Congress has not expressly preempted state law, as here, field preemption may still "be inferred from a scheme of federal regulation so pervasive as to make reasonable the inference that Congress left no room for the States to supplement it, or where an Act of Congress touches a field in which the federal interest is so dominant that the federal system will be assumed to preclude enforcement of state laws on the same subject."
+146